 Now you can see a customized report sorted by the number of transactions.
 You can also see a pie chart that shows the contribution of each social networking site to the total social commerce revenue.

-We hope this guide helped you to learn how to conduct a social media traffic analysis.
+We hope this guide helped you to learn how to track social media traffic with Google Analytics.

 Are you ready to level up your social media campaigns?
 You might want to check out our guide on 23 Social Media Marketing Tools That Will Give You an Unfair Advantage.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.